Glaciolacustrine deposits: Bedload deposits

 Sediments carried in the bedload of a stream, mostly sands and gravels, are deposited in deltas that form at the edges of lakes.
 These deposits will only be found near the edges of the lake.

 Suspended deposits

 Sediments that are carried in the suspended load of a stream, commonly silts and clays, are transported into the lake in suspension or by currents along the lake floor.
 These are the principal deposits during the winter because of lack of melting of the glacier so the stream has a reduced discharge therefore carrying less coarse material.
 These sediments normally consist of fine-grained rhythmites that are laid down in layers known as varves or varvites.
-A varve represent an annual deposit of silt and clay.
+A varve represents an annual deposit of silt and clay.
 Sedimentation in deltas also occurs in rhythmic patterns as in the lake deposits, but they are thicker and contain coarse-grained materials instead of just silt and clay.
 As the varves get closer to the shoreline the clay layer will stay relatively the same thickness, but there will be an increase in thickness of the silt layer.